huijunwu/libgdx-ai-wiki/Behavior-Trees.md

   Built-in distributions are represented by distribution classes in package [com.badlogic.gdx.ai.utils.random](https://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/utils/random/package-frame.html).
 User defined distributions are supported by customizing the [DitributionAdapters](https://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/utils/DistributionAdapters.html) instance provided to the parser.
 Also, it's worth mentioning that, as a shortcut, constant distributions can be directly represented by the corresponding number.
 For instance, `repeat times:2` is equivalent to `repeat times:"constant,2"`.

-Here is a sample behavior tree expressed in our text format:
+Here are some example of behavior trees expressed in our text format.

+**Example #1:**
 ````
 #
 # Dog tree